KieTuaNguyen/Model_FinalYearProject/Document/ABSAModeling.md

 ## 4. Implementation Plan

 1. Prepare the development subset (4,400 records)
-2. Manually label 1,000 records
+2. Manually label 1,100 records
-3. Train the Wonrax model on the 1,000 manually labeled records
+3. Train the Wonrax model on the 1,100 samples
-4. Apply the trained model to the 4,400 records development subset
-5. Compare manual and model-based labeling results
-6. Choose the best-performing method based on accuracy
+4. Choose the best-performing method based on accuracy
-7. Label the remaining 3,400 records using the chosen method
+5. Label the remaining 3,300 records using the chosen method
-8. Train the Wonrax model for aspect term polarity classification
+6. Train the Wonrax model for aspect term polarity classification
-9. Evaluate the final model's performance
+7. Evaluate the final model's performance

 ## 5. Evaluation Metrics